-The basis of this therapy is to become fully aware of how your alcoholism tends to work - what might be maintaining the problem and what is the train of thought that often happens to initiate it?
-Once you have a better understanding of these basics, you will then have more ideas about how to make the changes you need.
+The basis of cognitive therapy is to become fully aware of how your alcoholism works – what might be maintaining the problem and what is the train of thought that often happens to initiate it?
+Once you have a better understanding of these processes, you will have a better idea about how to make the changes you need.

 Think about the details of the usual sequence of your own drinking

-There are many points along the way from when you first experience a 'trigger' that gives you an urge to drink, to when you finally end up drinking.
-The initial trigger might be anything - maybe you've just had an argument with someone close to you, or you're bored, or lonely, or a friend contacts you who you know is always up for a drink.
-Or whatever it is that usually gets you started on the path towards your favourite tipple.
+There are many stages along the way, from when you first experience a ‘trigger’ that gives you an urge to drink, to when you finally end up drinking.
+The initial trigger might be anything – maybe you’ve just had an argument with someone close to you, or you’re bored, or lonely, or anxious.

 From this craving, you will probably be in a state of indecision.

-Part of you wants to cut down or stop completely, another part is desperate to just forget about all that and get drinking.
+While part of you wants to cut down or stop completely, another part is desperate to just forget about all that and have a drink.

 Once you’ve had that ‘permission thought’, it’s incredibly difficult to stop yourself from actually drinking.
 But it’s not impossible.
 There are things you do in order to get your drink of choice, and even those actions can be diverted into something else, or you can perhaps distract yourself with another activity for a while.